New ideas about multiplication of tensorial distributions: New approach

-This means that by any tensor multiplication of elements from class $\Lambda$ (it has important multiplication of two scalars as a subcase) we obtain an element which is equivalent to an element from class $\Lambda$.
-But something similar was already expressed in stronger form by the statement that ~$\otimes$ ~is for the appropriately constrained elements (but less constrained than ~$\Lambda\cap D'^{m}_{n}(M)$) a map $D'^{m}_{n E A}(M)\times D'^{k}_{l E A}(M)\to \tilde D'^{m+k}_{n+l E A}(M)$ ( containing the ~$D'^{m}_{n E}(M)$ element).
-This statement just tells us that it holds also for the subclass ~$\Lambda$ (which after understanding theory from the previous section becomes clear anyway).
+This means that the result of tensor multiplication of elements from $\Lambda$ (it has product of two scalars as a subcase) is always equivalent to some element from $\Lambda$.
+This is a result closely related to the theorem (\ref{multiplication}).
+It tells us that multiplication is a mapping between equivalence classes formed of more constrained classes as those mentioned in the part $a)$ of the theorem (\ref{multiplication}).

-[section] \begin{conj1} If ~$T^{\mu...}_{\nu...}\in D'^{m}_{n (A' o)}(M)$ has an associated field, then it transforms on its domains as a tensor field. \end{conj1}
+[section] \begin{conj1} If ~$T^{\mu...}_{\nu...}\in D'^{m}_{n (\mathcal{\mathcal{\mathcal{\mathcal{S}}}} o)}(M)$ has an associated field, then it transforms on its domains as a tensor field. \end{conj1}